 Resistance bands are a must-have for any home gym.
 They come in a variety of resistances that will give you a tough workout, every time.
 Even better if you get a door anchor to go with them.
 Combining the resistance bands and door anchor will simultaneously help you with any injury, while increasing your strength and conditioning training.

 A kettlebell is sure to damage a wooden or tiled floor if it doesn't have the correct padding.
+This is where rubber gym flooring comes to the rescue, offering an unparalleled level of resilience.
+It functions by absorbing the impact of any accidental drops or falls, preventing any severe damage to your floor.
 Rubber flooring has an elasticity to it so that if something were to fall, it would bounce and roll instead of breaking the floor.

 Every commercial gym you go to always has a wall lined with mirrors.
 There is a reason for that beyond taking a sneaky selfie.
 Some exercises require a particular pose or movement.
 To make sure you're getting the proper movements, it's best to be able to see it.